 This contact information should be provided using the Parental Absence Report Form, which can be found in the Child Protection section of the ISZL Parent Portal (www.iszl.ch).
-The completed form should either emailed or delivered to the school office.
-Please be sure to submit the Form to both school offices if you have children attending the Zug and Riverside Campuses.
+The completed form should be either emailed or delivered to the school office.
+Please be sure to submit the form to both school offices if you have children attending the Zug and Riverside Campuses.

 During the absence period, if an emergency arises at ISZL that requires a whole community emergency text message, the message will go the mobile number of the temporary caregivers as well as your mobile numbers.

 Class attendance is an integral part of the learning process and the school believes that students with a full record of attendance will benefit most from their academic programme.
 Students are expected to attend school at all times when classes are in session and to arrive punctually.
 To this end, the school maintains a register of attendance and lateness for each student.
 Attendance and lateness are noted on a class-by-class basis..
 Attendance is also expected at assemblies, tutor groups, field trips, Personal Development Week, sports trips and activities.

 Absences due to illness or for medical treatment should be reported directly to the School Office by a parent or guardian.
 Only a parent or guardian can excuse a student from school.

 A request to be absent for other reasons during the school year, such as a family problem abroad or when observing a religious day or holiday, should be made to the Principal of the division.
 Parents who choose to take their children out of school for reasons other than illness must ultimately take responsibility for this choice and the consequences thereof.